-- BOthers knew about more elements than Mendeleev, so they were able to fill the gaps.
+- COthers knew about more elements than Mendeleev, so they were able to fill the gaps.

-- CHe thought that it was more important that the table looked attractive, so he left artistic spaces.
+- DHe thought that it was more important that the table looked attractive, so he left artistic spaces.

 During the early 1800s, scientists attempted to understand the chemical elements by sorting them.
 Which property of the elements was used to order them?

-Periodic tables have been around for a couple of hundred years, and some of them look very different from the one we have today.
+Periodic tables have been around for over a hundred and fifty years and some of them look very different from the one we have today.
 What is it about periodic tables that makes them periodic?

-- AThey have rows as well as columns.
+- BThey have rows as well as columns.

-- BThey are tables of information that are periodically updated to reflect our current knowledge.
+- DThey are tables of information that are periodically updated to reflect our current knowledge.

-- CThey organize elements based on their periods of radioactivity.
+- EThey organize elements based on their periods of radioactivity.

 Mendeleev’s periodic table was used to predict the existence of many unknown elements.
 Which term best describes the role of the periodic table in these predictions?